• Skip to primary navigation

 Instructions

 • Pat steaks dry and season with salt and pepper.
 Add a tablespoon of oil to the skillet and heat over medium heat.
 When hot, add steaks and cook until brown on one side.
-Turn over and cook until meat thermometer registers 125º for medium rare, 130º for medium.
+Turn over and cook until a meat thermometer registers 125º for medium rare, 130º for medium.
 Time will vary depending on how thick the steaks are, but about 5 minutes.
 Transfer to a cutting board and tent with tinfoil.

 • Reduce heat and whisk in butter a piece at a time.
 Next add parsley, lemon juice, the browned fresh mushrooms and 1 tablespoon Marsala.
 Season with salt and pepper.
 Slice steak and spoon sauce over steak.